Clubhouse Renovation Special Assessment – Payment Options

 - You can pay it via an old fashioned paper check with a coupon.
 Mail it to the address on the coupon.

-- You can fill out an ACH Form, similar to the one for your regular assessment.
+- You can fill out an ACH Form, similar to the one for your regular quarterly condo assessment.
 With this option, $317.91 will automatically be transferred out of your checking account 4 times per year.
-This is the set it up once and forget it option.
+This is a set it up once and forget it option.

 - This is almost identical to Option #2, but there is one big difference.
 With this option, you can choose between MONTHLY or QUARTERLY payments through South State Bank.
 You set up automatic withdrawals from your checking account, which go to South State Bank, either monthly or quarterly.
-The quarterly withdrawal amount is $317.91.
-The monthly withdrawal amount of $105.97 is derived from dividing [$317.91 by 3] which equals $105.97.
+If you decided to pay once a month, instead of quarterly, the monthly withdrawal amount is $105.97.
+That is derived simply by dividing the quarterly amount due by 3 [$317.91 / 3 = $105.97].
 Once this automatic protocol is set up, you don’t have to lift a finger, everything proceeds automatically, just like option #2.

 - You can set up automatic quarterly payments through your own bank